-The Municipal Internet Commission's next meeting will be held on December 14, 2022 via Zoom.
-To view the meeting, visit the City's YouTube channel linked here.
+To view the previous meetings, visit the City's YouTube channel linked here.

 The Commission on Municipal Internet Service consists of five members appointed by the Mayor and five members appointed by the Common Council.
 These members will continue to serve for six months following the submittal of the final report to the Mayor and Common Council.